cbm80amiga/ST7789_power_meter_cs5460a_display/README.md

 # ST7789_power_meter_cs5460a_display
 CS5460A-based plug power meter color display
+Based on Karl Hagstrom's and Jens Jensen's reverse engineering

 *** Be sure you know what your are doing around lethal mains-level voltages.
 Use at your own risk! ***